Amy Berkower, Chairman of Writers House

 Liza Wachter co-founded the Rabineau Wachter Literary Agency (now RWSG Literary Agency) with Sylvie Rabineau in 2000.
 RWSG is a Los Angeles literary agency that represents exceptional writers of books, film and television.
 In addition to representing the dramatic rights to books, RWSG maintains a top tier roster of film and television writers.
 Prior to RWSG, Liza was an editor at Birch Lane Press.
 Before that, Liza worked as an attorney at the New York firm of Shearman and Sterling.
 Currently, she serves on the Board of The Paris Review.
 She lives in Los Angeles with her husband and three children.

-Michelle Wing Michelle Wing is a writer of poetry and creative nonfiction.
-She is author of Body on the Wall (Saddle Road Press, 2014) and editor of Cry of the Nightbird: Writers Against Domestic Violence (WolfSinger Publications, 2014).
-During her years in Northern California, Michelle founded “Changing Hurt to Hope: Writers Speak Out Against Domestic Violence,” a program at the YWCA, and launched a successful reading series, “Books on Stage,” both in Sonoma County.
-She also has a fifteen-year background in journalism, working on weekly newspapers and as a freelance magazine writer.
-In January 2016, Michelle and her wife Sabrina relocated to Las Cruces, New Mexico, where she began photographing all the desert plants she couldn’t identify.
-Michelle is assisted in all her endeavors by her service dog, Rocky.
+Michel Wing is a writer of poetry and creative nonfiction.
+They are the author of Body on the Wall (Saddle Road Press) and editor of Cry of the Nightbird: Writers Against Domestic Violence (WolfSinger Publications), both released in 2014 under the name of Michelle Wing.
+During years spent in California, Michel founded “Changing Hurt to Hope: Writers Speak Out Against Domestic Violence,” a program at the YWCA, and launched a successful reading series, “Books on Stage,” both in Sonoma County.
+They have a fifteen-year background in journalism, working on community newspapers and as a freelance magazine writer.
+In January 2016, Michel and their wife relocated to Las Cruces, New Mexico, where Michel began photographing all the desert plants they couldn’t identify.
+Michel is assisted in all endeavors by their service dog, Rocky.
 (For any of you who know Ripley, please don’t worry.
-She is still with Michelle; she is simply retired now, at age eleven and a half, and trying to learn how to take it easy.)
-Michelle blogs about life with a service dog at www.caninebodhisattva.com.
-For more information, see www.michellewing.com.
+She is still with Michel; she is simply retired now, at age 14, and learning to take it easy.)
+Michel blogs about life with a service dog at www.caninebodhisattva.com.